Bg

 We’d add the caveat that babies younger than 6 months old aren’t always consistently able to sleep on their own.
 Since the circadian rhythm isn’t fully formed for the entire night until about 6 months of age, some babies will continue to need help from caregivers in order to fall back to sleep.
 If you decide to use this method, we recommend waiting until your child is at least 6 months old.

-Yes, the Ferber Method isn’t only for babies.
-For toddlers and preschoolers sleeping in their own bed, Dr. Ferber recommends using a gate in the doorway.
+You may be wondering if there's a "correct" age for the Ferber Method.
+It's not just for infants — toddlers and preschoolers may see sleep improvement from it.
+If your child is sleeping in their own bed, Dr. Ferber recommends using a gate in the doorway.
 This essentially turns the bedroom into one big crib.
 Be sure to childproof the room, including anchoring furniture to the walls, covering electrical outlets, and securing any window treatment cords out of reach.

 Day Before 1st visit Before 2nd visitBefore 3rd visitBefore all subsequent visits